noshikchowdary/SnowflakeDWBI_project-/README.md

-# 🛍️ ales Data Warehouse ETL Project
+# 🛍️ sales Data Warehouse ETL Project

 Welcome to a hands-on data engineering project that simulates a complete **Sales Data Warehouse pipeline**—from ingesting raw retail data to building a structured star schema ready for business intelligence and analytics.